Laufire/kiss/Notes.md

 * kiss recipes: a set of examples to demonstrate recipe style programming.

+* ?
+Is kiss a framework or a toolkit?

 * Opensource the project.

 * Implement testing.

+* Check other frameworks for betterment.
+Event delegation from ReactJS.

+* Plugins with assisting css to enable really rapid UI development.
+They could be installed using package managers.

+* Wait for IE11 to get adopted, to implement getters and setters.

 ## Issues